-BHHS 106 Analysis of Group Participation\
+BHHS 106 - Analysis of Group

+Participation

 Students will participate as members of a small ongoing group.
 They will use the theory and concepts from Introduction to Group Dynamics and apply them to their own interactions.
 The emphasis will be on how groups influence the individual and how the individual, in turn, influences the group.
 Personal communication skills should be enhanced.

-Prerequisite: "C" grade or better in BHHS 105.
+BHHS 105 with grade "C" or better.

-BHHS 111 Introduction to Helping Skills
+BHHS 111 - Introduction to Helping Skills